AyNeumann/ReportManager/README.md

 ***
 ## JSON sample to create basic datas:
-### Create a Customer with an adress and a report:
+### Create a Customer with an adress and a report with a commennt:
 **URL**: http://localhost:8080/customer
 ```json
 {